noamzilo/JustGptIt/ai_help/ai_github.md

 ## GitHub Actions
 1. "Build and Deploy" workflow
    - Defined in: .github/workflows/deploy.yml
-   - Triggers on: Push to the staging branch
+   - Triggers on: Push to the backend branch
-   - Purpose: Frontend deployment only
+   - Purpose: backend deployment only

 2. pages-build-deployment
    - Likely automated by GitHub Pages